jt14den/better-research-software/episodes/04-code-readability.md

 ```

-We should replace the existing code in our Python script `eva_data_analysis.py` with the above code and commit the
+Once we have replaced the  code in our Python script `eva_data_analysis.py` with the above code, we need to commit the
 changes.
 Remember to use an informative commit message.

 ```bash